Tinkerforge/doc/en/source/Hardware/Bricklets/Rotary_Encoder.rst

 	{% tfgalleryend %}

 .. note::

- The Rotary Encoder Bricklet is discontinue.
+ The Rotary Encoder Bricklet is discontinued and is no longer sold.
 The :ref:`Rotary Encoder Bricklet 2.0 <rotary_encoder_v2_bricklet>` is the recommended replacement.